FamilySearch/pewpew/README.md

   `300 hps` - 300 hits per second

-- **`stats_id`** <sub><sup>*Optional*</sup></sub> - Key/value string pairs indicating additional keys which will be added to an endpoint's stats identifier.
+- **`stats_id`** <sub><sup>*Optional*</sup></sub> - Key/value string/[template](#Templates) pairs indicating additional keys which will be added to an endpoint's stats identifier.
+Unlike templates in other places only static providers and environment variables can be interpolated.

   A stats identifier is a series of key/value pairs used to identify each endpoint.
 This makes it easier to distinguish endpoints in a test with several endpoints.
 By default every endpoint has a stats identifier of the HTTP method and the immutable parts of the url.

   In most cases it is not nececessary to specify additional key/value pairs for the `stats_id`, but it can be helpful if multiple endpoints have the same url and method pair and the default `stats_id` is not descriptive enough.
 - **`url`** - A [template string](#Templates) specifying the fully qualified url to the endpoint which will be requested.